GSM-Godwin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prints the result of 'POWER' divided by 'DIVIDE', followed by a new line
+Displays the result if 'BREATH' to te power 'LOVE'